 One similar aspect is the goal of educating students about different engineering majors and departments within Texas A&M. As ETAM approaches in late Spring, this is one of the last chances students have to decide on switching before choosing a major.

 PHYS 216 is extremely lab heavy.
-There are 6 lab assignments that make up a total of 500 points (50%) of your grade.
+There are 6 lab class assignments that make up a total of 500 points (50%) of your grade.
 These labs are conducted and done with a group and is graded on your final lab report.
 The next most heavily weighted area is classwork/homework.
 There are 14 lectures in this class, meaning you will have 14 homework assignments (1 each week).
 There will also be some in-class quizzes given after a lecture, but these are often open-note and can be worked with a group.
 The class contains one test in the entire semester- the final.
 This makes up 20% of your grade.
 The last 6% comes from module and department work throughout the semester outside of class.

 My Experience in PHYS 216